elekram/ag-disk-imager/README.md

 ## Usage

-Drop ag-disk-imager.ps1 into a folder with with a **manifest.json** (see below for details), **wim**, **drivers** and **unattend** folders then simply run the script.
-AG will generate required folders as required and guide the user on its first run depending on how the manifest.json is configured.
+Drop ag-disk-imager.ps1 into a folder with with a **manifest.json** (see below for details), **wim** and optional **drivers**, **unattend** and **custom-disk-layout** folders then simply run the script.
+AG will generate required folders as required and guide the user on its first run depending on how the manifest is .json is configured.
 At a minimum, you will need to provide a Windows image and reference it in the **manifest.json**.
-Drivers and unattend files are optional.
+Drivers, unattend, and custom diskpart script files are optional.

-You can also specify a custom diskpart script file (diskpart /s [filename]) using the optional **disklayout** key for a task in the **manifest.json**.
-Script files need to be placed in a folder called 'custom-disk-layouts'.
-AG will check the folder for the specified file and if found apply the custom disk/partition layout.

 ## Introduction

 AG Uses a JSON file as its manifest where tasks and machine models are defined.
 WMIC is used to detect the manufacturer model from the machine's firmware and then match it with the model defined in the manifest file.
-This is then used to generate a menu pointing to defined image tasks within the manifest for the user to select when imaging devices.
-If AG doesn't find a reference to the detected machine model under the 'models' key in the manifest it will generate a menu with all available tasks under the 'tasks' key in the manifest.
+A menu of all defined tasks will be generated  the 'tasks' key in the manifest.json.
+You can then define default tasks for specific machine models under the 'models' key in the manifest.json.
+Tasks in the menu will be highlighted for convenience.

 **AG Imager will:**